hexhoc/flowing-retail/README.md

 * **up** - start docker-compose build

 After that:
-* After everything has started up you are ready to visit the overview page [http://localhost:8099](http://localhost:8089)
+* After everything has started up you are ready to visit the overview page [http://localhost:8099](http://localhost:8099)
 * You can place an order via [http://localhost:8050](http://localhost:8050)
-* You can inspect processes via Camunda Operate on [http://localhost:8081](http://localhost:8081)
 * You can inspect all events going on via [http://localhost:8095](http://localhost:8095)

 If you like you can connect to Kafka from your local Docker host machine too.